The New Jersey Alliance for Social, Emotional,

 at Rider University

-2016 NJ Schools of Character Recognition Ceremony took place at the conference.
+2017 NJ Schools of Character Recognition Ceremony will begin the conference.

 New Jersey Alliance for